sendevman/NETWorkM/README.md

    > With the following commands you can directly build the binaries from the command line:
    >
    > ```PowerShell
-   > dotnet restore .\Source\NETworkManager.sln
+   > dotnet restore .\Source\NETManager.sln
    >
-   > dotnet build .\Source\NETworkManager.sln --configuration Release --no-restore
+   > dotnet build .\Source\NETManager.sln --configuration Release --no-restore
    > ```

 ## 🙏 Thanks

-Thanks to everyone helping to improve NETworkManager by contributing code, translations, bug reports, feature requests, documentation, and more.
+Thanks to everyone helping to improve NETManager by contributing code, translations, bug reports, feature requests, documentation, and more.

 We would like to thank the following people and companies for their support of this open source project: